 Living conditions have changed a lot over the years, in the bygone years, older houses rattled with air.
 Open fires, often more than one in the home sucked large volumes of air into houses.
 Windows leaked like sieves, in many homes much less cooking hot baths & showers were taken.
 What all this accounted for although houses were colder, was a good amount of air circulation.
-Many people can remember the ice on the inside bedroom glass, in most cases, this was just frozen condensation from our breath
+Many people can remember the ice on the inside bedroom glass, in most cases, this was just frozen condensation from our breath.

 Condensation can be identified by the formation of small black round spores which feed on condensed water.

 Steamy Windows Sit in a car with the engine off and the windows wound up, it doesn’t take long before the windows are dripping with water, from our breath.
-The occupants of a typical household can produce around 7 litres of water a day just by breathing.
+The occupants of a typical household can produce around 7 liters of water a day just by breathing.

 All this moisture in the home has to go somewhere, which should be outside in exchange for some fresh air replenishment.
-In some older houses that have been inappropriately modernised this can sometimes be impossible.
-The moisture vapour is suspended in the air in warm rooms but turns back into water when it touches cold surfaces such as a cold wall, windows etc. This is what is known as the dew point.
+In some older houses that have been inappropriately modernized this can sometimes be impossible.
+The moisture vapor is suspended in the air in warm rooms but turns back into water when it touches cold surfaces such as a cold wall, windows etc. This is what is known as the dew point.